Wexford Collegiate School for the Arts: Music Theatre

 Music Theatre students will take a Music Theatre course as well as a course either in Drama, Vocal or Dance, depending on where they are placed.

 The Music Theatre program holds strong ties to the film, television and theatre community in Toronto.
 Workshops are frequently conducted between these artists and students.

 These ties to the professional community have also given professional opportunities to some Wexford students in film, television, musical theatre and radio jingles.
 In the 1990s, Wexford established a great relationship between the Music Theatre students and the Hospital for Sick Children's Telethon produced by CFTO.
 The students were invited back for a seventh year in 1997.
 In 1993 they had four "spots" on the telethon, including the final number which they shared with Colm Wilkinson (The Phantom) and Michael Burgess (Les Miz, Man of La Mancha).
-The Music Theatre students also performed in a video with Donny Osmond (Joseph and the Amazing Technicolor Dream Coat) and in 1994 shared the stage with Micheal Bell (Show Boat).
+The Music Theatre students also performed in a video with Donny Osmond (Joseph and the Amazing Technicolor Dream Coat) and in 1994 shared the stage with Michael Bell (Show Boat).